escodebar/trainings/slides.md

 Notes:
 * Be aware of the listed objects
 * HEAD, config, description are files
-* The rest is folders
+* The rest are folders
-* To study the behavior of the repository, a repository is made inside the repository.

 ---